content allows sharing code and data from a producer snap to one or more consumer snaps.

 slots: _slot_name_: interface: content content: writable-data write: - $SNAP_DATA

 plugs: _plug_name_: interface: content content: writable-data target: $SNAP_DATA

 slots: _slot_name_: interface: content content: socket-directory write: - $SNAP_DATA

 plugs: _plug_name_: interface: content content: socket-directory target: $SNAP_DATA

 When the two interfaces are connected the consumer snap can see the socket in

-The content interface is implemented with an interplay of two systems: Apparmor and bind mounts.
-The Apparmor sandbox by default allows writes to
+The content interface is implemented via an interplay between two systems:

 $SNAP_DATA and reads from

-/snap/my-other-snap/4321/incoming-content).
-The same can be done for particular files if desired but it requires a pair of interfaces for each file and is more cumbersome.
+The same can be done for particular files, if desired, but it requires a pair of interfaces for each file and is more cumbersome.